Dead Moon Circus: Queen Nehelenia

 Queen Nehelenia (女王ネヘレニア, Joō Neherenia), leader of the Dead Moon Circus, is named after the ancient goddess Nehalennia.
 Nehelenia is like the dark mirror image of Queen Serenity; the self-styled Queen of the dark center of the Moon that existed since Silver Millennium who possesses the ability to inflict powerful curses.
 She made herself known at the celebration of Princess Serenity's birth, the confrontation that followed ending with Queen Serenity sealing Nehelenia within a mirror.
 Nehelenia used her final moments of freedom to curse the Moon Kingdom to fall before Princess Serenity could take the throne, making her the cause of Silver Millennium's destruction.
-With the Moon Kingdom no more, as she used a solar eclipse to breech her seal, Nehelenia decided to focus on conquering Earth.
+With the Moon Kingdom no more, as she used a solar eclipse to breach her seal, Nehelenia decided to focus on conquering Earth.
 Several millennia later, taking the Sailor Quartet to serve her as the Amazoness Quartet, Nehelenia conquers Elysion before sending the Dead Moon Circus to defeat the Sailor Guardians and retrieve the Silver Crystal from Sailor Moon.

 Once the Sailor Guardians managed to defeat all of the minions, Nehelenia makes her presence known as she confronts the Sailor Guardians in Elysion and takes the Silver Crystal.
 But Nelehenia loses the crystal when its power combined with Tuxedo Mask's newly awakened Golden Crystal prevented this yet again.
-Nehelenia is destroyed by Eternal Sailor Moon using the joined powers of all the Sailor Team, shriveling into a wizened old woman resembling Zirconia before she and her mirror dissolve into dust that is sealed within the eclipse once more.
+Nehelenia is destroyed by Eternal Sailor Moon using the joined powers of all the Sailor Team, shrivelling into a wizened old woman resembling Zirconia before she and her mirror dissolve into dust that is sealed within the eclipse once more.
 It is revealed towards the end of the series that Nehelenia is just an incarnation of Chaos, the ultimate antagonist of the series.